teivah/designdeck/db.md

 B-tree faster for reads, slower for write as it must write every piece of data at least twice in the WAL & tree itself (bigger write amplification)

 Each key exists in exactly one place => easier to offer strong transactional semantics

+## Main downside of distributed transactions

+Performance penalty

+Example: distributed transactions in MySQL are reported to be over 10 times slower than single-node transactions

 ## Main reasons to partition data